e2e-tests-database/docs/README.md

 The application contains a script for create a Docker image of the application.
 The script is in the folder `webapp-3/Docker`.
 To run the script use `create-image.sh name-image`

+### Regressions

+This application contains two regressions that we can see below:

 #### Regression 1

 | Documentation for the regression |